sofa13/csi4107_a2/Report.md

 ## Work distribution

-To implement the program to extract features from the tweets and save them in an arff file, we did peer programming outside of class and in class, and we did individual programming.
-To collaborate, we used a GitHub repository to manage our code.
+To implement a program that extracts features from the tweets and saves them in an arff file, we did peer programming outside of class and in class, and we did individual programming.
+To collaborate and manage our code, we used a GitHub repository.

 Sophie worked on researching and setting up the basics of creating the arff file.
 This involved setting up the first feature extraction using the words from the tweets as features in the arff file.
-Over time, Sophie expanded the features and added emoticons, punctuation marks such as ! and ?, and counting the number of positive and negative words using General Inquirer external resource that includes list of positive and negative words.
+After, Sophie expanded the features and added emoticons, punctuation marks such as ! and ?, and the number of positive and negative words using the General Inquirer external resource.

 Ted worked on greatly improving and optimizing the existing feature extractions, and worked on other feature extractions, such as...
-Ted also included the use of SentiWord external resource, a more powerful resources that includes list of positive and negative words.
+Ted also included the use of the SentiWord, and external resources that includes list of positive and negative words.

 Both team members worked on evaluating the best classifier using Weka and on writing up documentation.